voxmedia/mapper/README.md

 bundle install
 ```

-2) To run the app:
+**2) To run the app:**

 ```
 bundle exec middleman
 ```

+The app should startup at `localhost:4567`.

-3) To build the app:
+**3) To build the app:**

 ```
 bundle exec middleman build
 ```

+This will generate a static `/build` directory with flat HTML, CSS, and JS files that may be uploaded to any web server.

 ## Documentation

-Data can be imported in standard CSV format.
-The tool does support multiple columns of data, and will differentiate between number and string columns.

-## Examples

-Try out a [working build](http://gmac.github.io/mapper/build/index.html) of the mapper application.
+Use the provided CSV templates to format your data:

+- `csv/us-state.csv`
+- `csv/world.csv`

+You may add additional columns to those data templates.
+The mapper application only requires that the `id` column remain unchanged for mapping shapes to data rows.

 ## Contribute

-This is an active project and we encourage contributions.
+This is a proof of concept project and we encourage contributions.
 [Please review our guidelines and code of conduct before contributing](https://github.com/voxmedia/open-source-contribution-guidelines).

+## Author(s)

+- Greg MacWilliam, Vox Media.